praveenRI007/Basics-of-python-programming/README.md

 #8.importing module

-the following codes are meant for practical understanding of working of codes so , i have put up this tutorial in .py files .
+the following codes are meant for practical understanding of working of codes so , i have put up this tutorial in .py files . the above tutorial can be mastered in 1hour